Eternal life for $ 28: the man decided to freeze himself and his family in liquid nitrogen after death

 Kowalski's intuition tells him that in 100 years people may have the technology to "revive" someone.
 But no one knows the future, and it's impossible to know for sure, as he says.

-“You don’t lose anything by keeping your body after death, but you potentially gain everything,” says Kowalski.
+“You have nothing to lose by keeping your body after death, but potentially everything to gain,” says Kowalski.

 The family took part in the program